pluralsight/guides/draft/other/making-a-notes-app-using-room-database/article.md

  To update note object, the content of already created object needs to be updated while keeping the **same primary key**

 - Receive the Note Object from NoteListActivity and display its content on screen
-- Once the data has been updated by user then fetch data from EditText and update the note object
+- Once the data has been updated by user then fetch the updated data from EditText and update the note object
 - Invoke update method of NoteDao with room database instance and pass the updated note object

  > In project, AddNoteActivity is being reused to perform update and insertion